 - The Project Information Sheet, which includes more info on the project you are going to, will be sent to you at least 4 weeks before the project starts.

 If you have to cancel your application, please let us know immediately.
 Once placed on a project of your choice, you will not be entitled to a refund of your Project Fee, apart from exceptional cases.
 However, if we are unable to place you on a project, we will refund your Project Fee (minus your VSI membership fee), You will remain a member of VSI for one year.

 If you would like to apply with a friend, please send your applications together with a note of explanation, including whether or not you would accept separate places.
 Although we will do our best to find places together, we cannot guarantee it.

-You will be invited to a Preparation Workshop which will give you practical advice and information on what to bring, insurance etc. as well as more details about what to expect on your Volunteer Project including your role and benefit of the projects, guidelines for participation etc.
+You will be invited to a Pre-departure Training which will give you practical advice and information on what to bring, insurance etc. as well as more details about what to expect on your Volunteer Project including your role and benefit of the projects, guidelines for participation etc.

 You will be invited to an Evaluation Workshop in the autumn ( or after completion of your project) where you are given the chance to meet other volunteers and to talk about your project experiences - both positive and negative ones.
 You will also discover details of other activities and opportunities to get involved in with VSI.
 VSI uses the workshops to improve the programme, it is only through your comments and opinions that we can do this.

 * Volunteers working with children, young people and vulnerable adults

 Volunteers wishing to work on projects with or around children, young people or vulnerable adults will need to provide two references and a self-signed declaration form confirming the absence of a criminal record.
 They will also be asked to complete and sign a Garda (Police) Vetting Form.
 Child and Vulnerable Adult Protection Training will be provided for volunteers working on these projects.